SimonSegerblomRex/tdoa/README.md

 Download the scripts and Matlab functions and open them in a new workspace.
 Run `main`.

-Here's a dependency gaph of the code:
+Here's a dependency graph of the code:

 ![Dependency graph](figures/matlabcode.png)